 Maisie, a sweet, pretty Cocker Spaniel was referred to us earlier in the year as an emergency when she was just 3 years old.
-She had had a reduced appetite for a couple of weeks and then swallowed a treat and vomited and had diarrhoea continually, so her local vet kept her in for a few days to monitor her and then referred her to us when she didn’t improve.
+She had had a reduced appetite for a couple of weeks and then swallowed a treat and vomited and had diarrhoea continually, so her local vet kept her in for a few days to monitor her and then referred her to us at Anderson Moore when she didn’t improve.

 Maisie was diagnosed with Acute gastroenterocolitis with Secondary ileus/delayed gastric emptying, caused by irritation and inflammation of her stomach and intestines, although the underlying reason for this is hard to confirm.
 She was anaesthetised so the surgeons could place an oesophageal feeding tube in her so that we could make sure she was getting enough food.
-After just 24 hours of care and monitoring by our veterinary and nursing teams her demeanor and appetite improved rapidly.
+After just 24 hours of care and monitoring by our veterinary and nursing teams, her demeanour and appetite improved rapidly.

 Maisie was discharged from the hospital after 5 days to continue her recovery at home, with her dedicated owners checking that she didn’t show any further signs.